indexed-finance/docs/smart-contracts/pool/initializer/api.md

 function claimTokens()
 ```

-Claims the tokens owed to `account` based on their proportion of the total credits.
+Claims the tokens owed to `msg.sender` based on their proportion of the total credits.

 ## `claimTokens`